 For more information on gas safety, please contact us at 866-933-3820 888-301-7700 866-933-3821.

+Portable space heaters can provide comfort during an outage, but need to be treated safely.
+When buying and installing a small space heater choose thermostatically controlled heaters, since they avoid the energy waste of overheating a room and won’t tax a generator.
 Select a heater of the proper size for the room you wish to heat.
 Do not purchase an oversized heater, as it may be a fire hazard for your home.
 Place the heater on a level surface away from foot traffic, and be especially careful to keep children and pets away from the heater.

 As part of our storm or scheduled outage planning, Unitil makes special efforts to communicate with customers using life-support equipment.
 This will include a notification to you that we anticipate adverse weather or a scheduled outage which may result in a power outage.

 Make sure you have contacted Unitil and relayed the type of life-support equipment in your dwelling as well as submitted a completed Physician's Certification Form.
 Also, whenever there's a change in life-support information, contact Unitil as it happens so that we revise our records appropriately.